-The gastrocnemius primary act to supply power for propulsion, knee flexion, and plantarflexion of the ankle joint the femoral condyles and posterior knee capsule with the medial head being the larger of the two, and descending further distally.
-The gastrocnemius muscle crosses the knee, ankle, and subtalar joints.
-This is a very important factor; the multipopliteal and sural arteries, and it is innervated by the tibial nerve.
-The gastrocnemius primary act to supply power for propulsion, knee flexion, and plantarflexion of the ankle joint (Figure 1).

-The soleus originates on the pos-

-soleus only crosses the ankle and subtalar joints.
+femoral condyles and posterior knee capsule with the medial head being the larger of the two, and descending further distally.
+The gastrocnemius gastrocnemius primary act to supply power for propulsion, knee flexion, and plantarflexion of the ankle joint (Figure 1). border of the tibia, the soleal line, and the interosseous membrane.
+The aponeurosis of the soleus is posterior to the muscle.
+The soleus only crosses the ankle and subtalar joints.
 The soleus is innervated by the tibial nerve and its arterial supply is that of the tibial, peroneal, and sural arteries.
 The primary function of the sural artery is to stabilize the leg onto the foot and plantarflex the ankle joint.

-The plantaris tendon originates medial and superior to the lateral head of the gastrocnemius muscle at the lateral head of the femoral condyle, coursing lateral to the gastroc-soleal complex and medial to it.
-The plantaris tendon can be absent 7% of the time.
+The plantaris tendon originates medial and superior to the lateral head of the gastrocnemius muscle at the lateral head of the femoral condyle, coursing lateral to the gastrocsoleal complex and medial to it.
+The plantaris tendon can be absent 7 % of the time.

 The Achilles tendon is the continuation of the aponeurosis of the gastrocnemius and soleus merging together. forming the largest, thickest, strongest tendon in the body, approximately 15 centimeters long.
 The tendon inserts into the middle one-third of the posterior aspect of the calcaneus with the plantaris tendon inserting medial to the Achilles tendon.
 There is a retrocalcaneal bursa between the Achilles tendon and the calcaneus.
 The fibers of the Achilles tendon rotate laterally approximately 90° so that the gastrocnemius fibers insert primarily laterally and the soleus fibers insert primarily medially.
 The tendon is surrounded by a tendon sheath which allows gliding of the tendon, and below this sheath is the paratenon, which protects and nourishes the tendon.
-The Continued on page 143 vascular supply of the Achilles tendon is from the myotendonous junction, the paratenon, and the calcaneal periosteum.
+The vascular Continued on page 159 supply of the Achilles tendon is from the myotendonous junction, the paratenon, and the calcaneal periosteum.
 There is a well-documented zone of hypovascularity 4-5 cm proximal to the insertion of the tendon.